romz-pl/combinatorial-optimization-problems/16-linear-bottleneck-assignment-problem/README.md

 $i$.
 We want to minimize the total completion time.
 If we assume that the machines work in parallel, we have to minimize the maximum value of elapsed time.
 The goal is to assign the jobs such that the latest completion time is minimized.
-The problem is formulated as follows:
+The problem can be formulated as an integer linear program:

 ![Mathematical formulation](./problem.png)